null

 How to Enjoy Boudin

 Once your boudin is cooked to perfection, it's time to dig in!
-Slice it up and add it to some jambalaya, serve it on a bun with your favorite fixin's, or enjoy it with a creole side like Louisiana dirty rice.
-These tips work great for other sausages too, like Italian sausage, bratwurst, and chorizo.
+Slice it up and add it to jambalaya with Jambalaya Girl Jambalaya 8oz, serve on a bun with Crystal Hot Sauce 12oz, or enjoy with a Creole side like dirty rice usin’ Louisiana Fish Fry Cajun Dirty Rice Entree Mix 8oz.
+These tips work great for other sausages too!

 Recent Posts